What is user onboarding?

 Are you looking for a way to quickly teach your users how to use your system?
-If so, interactive system trainings will be just right for you.
-You can guide your learners through a workflow by having them click through various core systems to complete a task with system trainings.
-System training prepares your learners in a safe environment and helps them to master the new workflows.
+If so, interactive system training would be just right for you.
+You can guide your learners through a workflow by having them click through various core systems to complete a task with system training.
+System training prepares your learners in a safe environment and helps them to master the new workflow.

 Here’s one example: